edrlab/thorium-reader-doc/epub-doc/en/src/pages/240_annotations.md

 Active tag filters are visually shown by a blue background and announced as active by screen readers.

-All filters allow multiple selection and they act like checkbox, one clic activate the filter, one more clic deactivates it.
+All filters allow multiple selection and act like checkboxes: one click activates the filter, another click deactivates it.

 Filtering options are:
-* by Tag, if any tag as been affected to any annotation, it will appear here;
+* by Tag, if any tag has been assigned to any annotation, it will appear here;
 * by Color, Red, Orange, Yellow, Green, Blue-green, Light-blue, Cyan and Violet;
-* by Drawtype, Outline, Solid background, Strikethrough	 or Underline;
+* by Draw type, Outline, Solid background, Strikethrough, or Underline;
-* by Creator, if any has been informed in the <a href="../102_windows_views_panels/index.xhtml#setting_view" >Application Settings Panel</a >, or imported with a set of annotations.
+* by Creator, if any has been set in the <a href="../102_windows_views_panels/index.xhtml#setting_view">Application Settings Panel</a>, or imported with a set of annotations.

 </section>
 <section class="filet">